 As per the commitment made in 2019, this product developed and implemented the Embedded Capacity Register (previously referred to as the System Wide Resource Register) in 2020 to include data on all network resources >1MW and information on the flexibility services bring provided by these resources.
 The implementation of the ECR was completed in July 20 via DCP350 that codified the requirements previously identified.
 From Jul 20 onwards, this product continued to explore further improvements to this register, primarily the inclusion of resources <1MW.
-The scope for 2021 is to take these recommendations forward.
+The scope for 2021 is to take these recommendations forward and working on lowering the threshold to >50kW including investigating any format changes required to facilitate this.